 Getting people to adopt a new system can be a hassle.
 However, if managed properly it can slowly become an experience in which everyone would want to participate.
 Remember, start by explaining how employees can benefit from tracking their time and try getting as many people on board with the system.
 Once you have established a strong foundation it is important to establish a mechanism that keeps the system running, be that through acknowledgment or rewards.

 Tap a button to clock in and start tracking your time.
-Start with a trial on Android and iOS today!
+Start your trial today!

 Essentially, most of the work you will be doing on your quest to train new hires on-time tracking will depend on the tool that you use.
 As a starter, we suggest you try the simple time and location tracker called atto - as it posses only the necessary features you need to train new hires on time tracking.